Thechopsee/REM-Boat/README.md

 ,that should be controled using web interface.
 # Version 0.2
 Update contains:
--Status and Nav Blocks that can be use for show data from varios modules like temperature sensor,speed meter or GPS module.
+- Status and Nav Blocks that can be use for show data from varios modules like temperature sensor,speed meter or GPS module.
--updated structure for easiest integration of user-made modules.
+- updated structure for easiest integration of user-made modules.
 Used Libraries-
 For gps:
 SoftwareSerial library-https://docs.arduino.cc/learn/built-in-libraries/software-serial;